Walking

 Table of Contents

-What do you learn about a city when you cross it in a straight line?
+What do you notice about a city when you walk it from one side to the other?

 Crossing is a walking experiment where I move from edge to edge — west to east, north to south — tracing a path through neighborhoods, roads, and spaces that don’t usually follow a single storyline.
 It’s not about efficiency or sightseeing.
 It’s about stitching together opposites, letting the walk reveal what's in between.